eduNEXT/tutor-plugin-indexes/README.rst

   tutor plugins index remove https://raw.githubusercontent.com/eduNEXT/tutor-plugin-indexes/main/

-If you need to update the cache, use the command ``tutor plugins update``.
+If you need to update the cache, that means, fetching the latest changes in the index, use the command ``tutor plugins update``.

 Update or Create an index